sslhound/svger/README.md

 # Credits

-Thanks to the developers of cpprestsdk, spdlog, and CLI11.
+Thanks to the developers of prometheus-cpp, cpprestsdk, spdlog, and CLI11.